Epic New Zealand Campervan Tips For Your NZ Roadtrip

-So, you looking to travel around New Zealand in a campervan?
+So, you’re looking to travel around New Zealand in a campervan?
 Are you wondering what to pack for your campervan holiday in New Zealand?
-Then, you have come to right blog post on my top New Zealand campervan tips to ensure you have an amazing journey in this epic country.
+Then, you have come to the right blog post on my top New Zealand campervan tips to ensure you have an amazing journey in this epic country.

 I have spent 6 weeks travelling both New Zealand’s north island and South Island in a Jucy campervan.
 It can sometimes be stressful in a campervan, but it’s worth it for the experience and the amazing places to see in New Zealand.
 Waking up next to Mount Cook is a crazy experience.
 I learned how to utilise campervan space, what should be in your campervan checklist and exactly what to pack for a campervan holiday in New Zealand.
-Whether you’re travelling for 2 weeks or 3 months, there is certain items you will need for a campervan trip and there are things you definitely don’t need.
+Whether you’re travelling for 2 weeks or 3 months, there are certain items you will need for a campervan trip and there are things you don’t need.

 After reading this post you will have everything you need for taking a campervan around New Zealand.
 And making an epic adventure out of it.

 The best places to visit for your New Zealand campervan itinerary

 I did New Zealand in a campervan and I’ve seen more or less the most awesome things to do in New Zealand.

 How much is a campervan in New Zealand?
 This will depend on how long you’re travelling for and the distance you want to cover.
 For example, you might want to hire the campervan for 3 weeks and drive from North to South Island.
 This will cost around $800NZD depending on the season, which is not a bad price.

 So now I am giving you the best of my New Zealand campervan itinerary so you can have an amazing adventure.
 This is the list of my favourite places to stay in the New Zealand campervan tips post.